-Nissan pins hopes on surprise CEO choice to lead revival
+Nissan pins revival hopes on 'foreigner with a Japanese face'

 One source close to Renault described the selection as “a victory for the alliance”, saying that both men knew the business and were ready to help Nissan recover.

+Before his ouster, Ghosn had been working on a plan for a full merger of Renault and Nissan, but had met resistance in Japan, which is concerned about French influence in the alliance.
+The French government is a major Renault shareholder.

+Relations were further strained this year when Renault held abortive merger talks with Fiat Chrysler Automobiles (FCAU.N).

-Former China chief Jun Seki, who was widely seen as one of the top contenders for the CEO job, will be vice COO, the company said.
+Nissan’s former China chief Jun Seki, widely seen as one of the top contenders for the CEO job, will be vice COO, the company said.

 The new appointees will take up their positions by Jan.
 1.